Code-Institute-Submissions/rockanrolla/README.md

 ## __Deployment__
 ---

-This project was developed in the begining using the [Cloud9 IDE](https://aws.amazon.com/es/cloud9/?origin=c9ioand) committed regularly to git and pushed using its built in functionality.
+This project was developed in the beginning using the [Cloud9 IDE](https://aws.amazon.com/es/cloud9/?origin=c9ioand) committed regularly to git and pushed using its built in functionality.
 To achieve that info researched from its [documentation](https://docs.c9.io/docs) has been of great value.

 After the different challenges during the project development, I learnt about a more effective way of working on it.
-After having committed more or less two thirds of them i started using [VS Code](https://code.visualstudio.com/) committing the changes in the project to git and also pushing and pulling between two different machines, a laptop and a tower pc, to be as productive as possible while commuting to work and after locally at home.
+After having committed more or less two-thirds of them i started using [VS Code](https://code.visualstudio.com/) committing the changes in the project to git and also pushing and pulling between two different machines, a laptop and a tower pc, to be as productive as possible while commuting to work and after locally at home.
 This has make a big impact in the project.
 Learning about how to resolve the technical issues using its [documentation](https://code.visualstudio.com/docs) helped me to develop the project quicker than before.

 As explained, using those tools, the project was staged, committed and pushed frequently to a GitHub repository named [rockanrolla](https://github.com/danmtt/rockanrolla).
 It is published to [GitHub pages](https://pages.github.com/) using the GitHub settings.